Medical questions & health advice by board certified doctors

-"When should one begin taking anti-anxiety medication?
+"When should one begin taking anti-anxiety medication?"

 When is the right time to get on a medication for anxiety?
 I'm a woman and I'm 25, and I am sometimes totally crippled by my anxiety.
 Sometimes it gets so bad I can't leave the house.
 I hate the idea of taking medication, but I'm starting to really belive that I have a mental problem.

 If your anxiety has progressed to the point where you cannot leave your house and are feeling "totally crippled," then it seems that you are certainly a candidate to begin treatment, whether through psychiatric counseling, medication that you may take daily, or medication that you may take on an "as needed" basis for severe attacks.
 It would be advisable for you to contact your primary care physician, who can begin to address your issues of anxiety and refer you to an appropriate counselor or psychiatrist.
 You may find that it takes several weeks to months to truly notice a difference in the way that you can control your anxiety, but you may find that your life changes dramatically for the better after initiating treatment.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.